Guatemala Country Commercial Guide

 Business Customs

-Guatemala, with a population of over 17.4 million, has the largest economy of Central America and is one of the most important U.S. trading partners in the Caribbean Basin Region.
+With a population of over 17.9 million, Guatemala has the largest economy of Central America.
 Guatemalan business executives and government officials place great importance on personal contacts with suppliers.
 U.S. suppliers should be prepared to have a local representative or distributor, and to travel to Guatemala personally.

-The dress code for Guatemala City business appointments depends on the type of meetings planned.
-For meetings in the city executives should use proper business attire but for meetings in factories, farms or plants, casual attire is recommended.
+The dress code for Guatemala City business appointments depends on the type of meetings planned and sector.
+For meetings in the capital, executives should wear standard U.S. business attire.
+For meetings in factories, farms, or plants casual attire is recommended.

 Travel Advisory